oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 scope
 : OPTIONAL.

-The client in trust domain A MAY indicate the audience it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.
+The client in trust domain A MAY indicate the protected resource it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.

 ### Processing rules